Fauer4Effect/write-ups/watchword_writeup.md

 Of course it's a Harambe meme, not exactly a rare reference in CSAW this year.
 By this point a hint had been released for the challenge that said `password = password`.
 With this in mind we run `steghide extract -p password -sf harambe.jpg`.

 StegHide informs us that if was able to extract the file `base64.txt`.
-When we open the file we see this
+When we open the file we see this:

 `W^7?+dsk&3VRB_4W^-?2X=QYIEFgDfAYpQ4AZBT9VQg%9AZBu9Wh@|fWgua4Wgup0ZeeU}c_3kTVQXa}eE`